Prehistoricman/Xbox_SMC/README.md

 There are a few small changes in P11 versus P01 including an extra SMBus command (write 0x22), different LED priorities, and more relaxed timings for boot.

+I checked scrambled dumps of v1.3 against v1.4 and they matched.
+This means it's highly likely they have the same program.

 # Dumping methodology
 I don't want to reveal all the details yet, so here is the vague outline on how I dumped the PIC.